-Two major changes are occurring on 1 July 2014:
+Two major changes which took place on 1 July 2014 are:

-- a new screening type for people working or volunteering for disability service providers funded under the Disability Services Act 1993.
+- a new screening type is now available for people working or volunteering for disability service providers funded under the Disability Services Act 1993.

-The fees for screening for paid employees and volunteers will change to:
+The fees for the screening of paid employees and volunteers are now: